AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/lending-borrowing-incentivization-campaign-on-silo.md

 **Step-by-Step Process:**

 1. **Access the Campaign Creation Page**
-   * Go to the Merkl's App and go to the campaign creation section by selecting "Create Campaign" from the dashboard.
+   * Go to the Merkl's App and go to the campaign creation section by selecting *Create Campaign* from the dashboard.

 <figure><img src="../../.gitbook/assets/create-campaign-screenshot.png" alt=""><figcaption></figcaption></figure>

 2. **Whitelist your Token**

-* After clicking on the _Create Campaign_, this will redirect you to the page below.
+* After clicking on the *Create Campaign*, this will redirect you to the page below.
 But first we need to whitelist your token.
 Fill up the following [form](https://tally.so/r/3y2bqx) - you can also access by clicking where the red square is (see screenshot) on the Merkl App.

 <figure><img src="../../.gitbook/assets/whitelist-token-screenshot.png" alt=""><figcaption></figcaption></figure>

 3. **Connect your Wallet**

-**Connect your wallet and select the chain on which you want to distribute the rewards.** To see all the chains that Merkl supports, check this [page](https://app.merkl.xyz/integrations). **One of the core features of Merkl is the ability to incentivize activity on one chain while distributing rewards on another.**
+* Connect your wallet and select the chain on which you want to distribute the rewards. **The chain connected to your wallet during the campaign creation will determine where the rewards are distributed.** To see all the chains that Merkl supports, check this [page](https://app.merkl.xyz/integrations). **One of the core features of Merkl is the ability to incentivize activity on one chain while distributing rewards on another.**

 4. **Create your Silo Campaign**

-* Once your token is whitelisted, you can create your Silo campaign by clicking on the 'Lend/Borrow on Silo' button on the campaign creation page (see screenshot below).
+* Once your token is whitelisted, you can create your Silo campaign by clicking on the *Lend/Borrow on Silo* button on the campaign creation page (see screenshot below).

 <figure><img src="../../.gitbook/assets/silo-campaign-create.png" alt=""><figcaption></figcaption></figure>